josefjadrny/advanced-tasks-javascript/README.md

 >undefined

 This (*=The context*) is a special keyword inside each function and its value depends on how the function was called.
-As a result, executed function is called with different context - setTimeout.
+As a result, executed function is called with different context from setTimeout.

 You can fix this by passing a right context with **bind**.
 `setTimeout(test.echo.bind(test), 100)`